Harsh999000/My-Database-Server/docs/Architecture.md

 ## Workflow Summary

-1. You manually start the MariaDB server using `start-mariadb.sh`
+1. Initially you manually start the MariaDB server using `start-mariadb.sh`
 2. The script writes a `startup-YYYY-MM-DD.log`
 3. MariaDB itself writes `general.log` and `error.log`
-4. At 2 AM the next day, cron:
+4. From 12 AM the next day, cron does the below tasks:
    - Copies all logs from yesterday
    - Renames if needed
    - Commits and pushes to GitHub